Thursday, May 19, and Friday, May 20, 2016 from 8:00-5:00 p.m. at Shelton State Community College’s Bean-Brown Theatre in Tuscaloosa, AL.

 Home Page Tabs

-Washington, D.C. – Congresswoman Terri Sewell issued the following statement after the House Permanent Select Committee on Intelligence referred H.R.
+WASHINGTON, D.C. – Today, Congresswoman Terri Sewell (D-AL-07) released the following statement regarding the Congressional Briefing on Voter Suppression:

-Washington, D.C. – Congresswoman Terri Sewell applauded the Supreme Court’s ruling in Alabama Legislative Black Caucus v.
+Washington, D.C. – Today, Congresswoman Terri Sewell (D-AL-7) released the following statement on the Supreme Court’s unanimous decision in the Evenwel v.

 In The News